Mickie4/Milestone-Project1/README.md

 About Page: Contains a small welcoming message from Valentina and it displays logos of the magazines she has been featured with in the past.

 Portraiture Page: It displays Valentina's work that is available for purchase, it it shows every image in a card order with the name and of the product with a button that gives the option to add to a shopping cart.
-When you click on the image it displays on a lightbox for the user to see it with more detail.
+When you click on the image it displays on a lightbox for the user to appreaciate it with more detail.
+Below every image there is an icon of a shopping cart and a plus sign, if they click on it it opens a modal mocking a shopping card list with the image information, price, option to add more quantity, subtotal and a button to take you to a check out page.

 Film Page: it shows 3 videos with their titles and location information for users to get an idea of her work.

 Other Work Page: it displays the other categories of photography and filming that Valentina offers at her studio.

-Contact Page: It has a clean and simple contact form for users to send their questions or request directly.
+Contact Page: It has a clean and simple contact form for users to send their questions or request directly, opening hours information and a map for users to find the studio with google maps.

 All pages have a footer that includes all of Valentina's Social media links and her logo.